De-mystifying Sax and Clarinet Mouthpieces

 Student mouthpieces such as the Yamaha 4C clarinet and saxophone mouthpieces are designed to be easy to play and economical.
 They are usually injection moulded from a phenol resin similar to Bakelite plastic, which was the first commercial synthetic resin.

 Professional mouthpieces for clarinet and saxophone are often manufactured from Ebonite, a brand name for a material generically known as hard rubber.
 It is obtained by vulcanizing (hardening with heat and sulphur) natural rubber for prolonged periods.
 The name comes from its intended use as an artificial substitute for ebony (Grenadilla) wood.
 It is very stable and able to be accurately machined.
 It is also stable when exposed to humidity making it ideal for use in mouthpieces.
+The slight odour emitted when opening a cupboard full of mouthpieces is due to the sulphur.

 Brass, aluminium, crystal, and stainless steel are other materials that are used to manufacture mouthpieces, Again they are very stable and moisture resistant, and able to be machined to very small tolerances which gives the manufacturer a lot of control over the specifications and therefore the sound produced.